PacktPublishing/Reactive-Patterns-with-RxJS-for-Angular/chapter9/recipes-book-api/README.md

 # recipes-api

-This is a mocked API for Configurator application using json-server
+This is a mocked API for RecipesApp using json-server